Certificate in Computational Physics

 - Certificate in Applied Data Analysis

-Participants will receive comprehensive support from faculty members, access to online resources, and opportunities for peer collaboration throughout the program.
+Participants will receive comprehensive support from faculty members, have access to online resources, and have opportunities for peer collaboration throughout the program.

 A Certificate in Computational Physics prepares students for careers in research, engineering, and both technical and nontechnical roles.
 Potential paths include research assistant, biomedical engineer, laboratory manager, or positions in publishing and sales that benefit from computational expertise.